 Instructional Enhancement Grants

-To receive grant funds, the applicant must be a tenured or tenure-track full-time teaching faculty member.
-Preference will be given to applicants who have not received support from this committee within the past two years.
-Grants awarded last year averaged $1900.00 and successful grants included departmental contributions or matching funds.
-All funded proposals must be used for the specific purposes for which they were requested.
-Payment authorizations and claims for reimbursement must be routed through the Office of the University Provost in Cope Administration Building, Room 111, for approval.
+Grants awarded last year averaged $1900 and successful grants included departmental contributions or matching funds.
+Payment authorizations and claims for reimbursement must be routed through the Office of the University Provost (Cheryl.Torsney@mtsu.edu and Angie.Price@mtsu.edu) for approval.

-The Instructional Enhancement Committee awards grants for projects related to assessment and improvement of instruction effectiveness.
+The Instructional Enhancement Committee awards grants for projects related to curriculum development, assessment, and improvement of instructional effectiveness.

-More specifically, funding is limited to proposals that:
+More specifically, funding is limited to proposals that engage in one or more of the following activities:

 - Have the potential of reaching large number of students;